51st government of Turkey

 The 51st government of Turkey (5 October 1995 – 30 October 1995) was a minority government led by Tansu Çiller.

 Background

 Both the 49th and 50th governments were True Path Party and Social Democratic Populist Party (SHP) coalition governments, but after SHP merged with Republican People's Party (CHP) and Deniz Baykal was elected as the new leader of CHP, CHP stipulated an earlier date for the scheduled elections, and the coalition came to end.

 The government

 Aftermath

-The government couldn't receive the vote of confidence on 13 October 1995.
-For the next 17 days, it served as a caretaker government.
+The government lost the vote of confidence on 13 October 1995.
+For the next 17 days it served as a caretaker government.